SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 ```
 testfile.txt is a valid file name, however Testfile.txt is not.
 Examples of other invalid files names are, testfile@.txt, testfile/.txt, and testfile().txt.
 Essentially all non-alphanumeric characters are not allowed.

 In this case we are verifying the security of the reference monitor.
-This code attempts to make a new file and write some valid data.
-The contents of the file is viewed once the new file is opened.
 This code attempts to check the contents of a new valid file created through reference monitor.
-First the file is opened using ABopenfile function `myfile=ABopenfile("testfile.txt",True)`.Next `myfile.readat(2,0)` tries to read from the file which has been created.
+First the file is opened using ABopenfile function `myfile=ABopenfile("testfile.txt",True)`.
+Next `myfile.readat(2,0)` tries to read from the file which has been created.
 The 0 refers to an offset of zero and 2 refers to number of characters being read.
-The assert call would look to validate the condition mentioned with its call and pass if the statement made is true and false if the statement made is false.Then finally: statement will always run, closing the file.
+The assert call would look to validate the condition mentioned within its call `Check for valid empty file string "SE"`and pass if the statement made is true or raise exception if the statement made is false which can be caught using exception handlers.
+Then finally: statement will always run, closing the file.

 #### Test case 2: